Foloso/MixSimulator/README.md

 MixSimulator is written in Python 3.6 and requires the following Python packages : nevergrad, typing, numpy, pandas and matplotlib.

 ## How to run
-As MixSimulator is a python package, it can be called and used as we can see in `test.py`.
+As MixSimulator is a python package, it can be called and used as we can see in `retest.py`.

 List of classes and directories :
-- MixSimulator : System basis (Simulation with / without optimization) ;
+- MixSimulator : System basis (Adaptation of the Nevergrad optimizers to the project and auto-parameterization) ;
-- SegmentOptimizer : Initiate appropriate optimization and power plants (Define objective function and constraints; Manage data entries; Calculate value of explanatory variables) ;
-- nevergradBased/Optimizer : Adaptation of the Nevergrad optimizers to the project and auto-parameterization ;
+- nevergradBased/Optimizer :  Instance of the optimizer (Receives the indications on the optimizer to choose and the parameters);
-- centrals/PowerCentral : Gathers all the common specifications of the control units (central) ;
+- centrals/* : Gathers all the common specifications of the control units (central) ;
 - Evaluation : Class for evaluating mix based on performance indicators on several optimizers ;
 - data/ : Groups the available datasets.